THURSDAY, MARCH 30, 2017

 If you go to Mexico, some Ohio boat insurance policies offer Mexico Physical Damage coverage (you must have comprehensive and collision coverage on the policy). .
 You must purchase liability insurance through a licensed Mexican insurance company for coverage to apply in Mexico.
 An automatic extension of the Physical Damage portion of the policy applies to cover losses occurring within Mexico, including ocean waters within 75 nautical miles of its coast.

 Ohio boat insurance can cover many things, but most people are concerned about damage to the boat.
 Hopefully this article gives you the information you need to decide which coverage option would work best for you.
 Questions?
 Want to discuss your boat insurance, whether for an existing boat or one you want to purchase?
-Call us at (937) 592-4871 or visit our boat page on our website for further information.
-You can also request your Ohio boat quote and we'll get back with you promptly!
+Call us OR request your Ohio boat quote and we'll get back with you promptly!

 NOTICE: This blog and website are made available by the publisher for educational and informational purposes only.